 With the Octo Finissimo, Bvlgari focused on thinness first and foremost and overlooked the water-resistance factor.
 Combining extreme slenderness with the ability to resist pressure isn’t easy.
 This explains why most Octo Finissimo watches are water-resistant to 30 metres.
 Some collectors complained about this and Bvlgari heard them.

 The new Octo Finissimo Automatic Satin-Polished Steel, with its slightly sportier attire, was the perfect vehicle for improvements, as this new version is now water-resistant to 100 metres.
 Has the brand compromised on its quest for thinness?
-No, and the extra 0.1mm is truly negligible.
+No, and the extra 1mm is almost negligible.
 The main update concerns the crown, which now screws down to guarantee resistance to pressure.
 With this, Bvlgari corrects what could be the only objective flaw of this watch.

 The new Bvlgari Octo Finissimo Automatic Satin-Polished Steel, to go straight to the point, is a very mature product.
 We’re not talking about drastic and highly visible evolutions, and the overall concept of the watch introduced in 2017 is still respected.
 Yet, these slight updates add a lot to the overall package.
 It corrects a few minor flaws, such as the minimal water-resistance, and adds a sportier look to the watch, with its brushed surfaces and its new black dial.
 All in all, this creates a very coherent package, maybe a bit more consensual than the monochromatic and matte versions.
 And, to end on a very positive note, this is the most affordable version of the Octo Finissimo Automatic.